AugurProject/augur.js-docs/source/version2/includes/_simplifiedAPI.md

             * Call `Market.disavowCrowdsourcers`

 * Once the above has been completed:
-    * Call `DisputeWindow.redeem` on all Fee Windows in the current Universe where the user has unclaimed Participation Tokens
+    * Call `DisputeWindow.redeem` on all Dispute Windows in the current Universe where the user has unclaimed Participation Tokens
     * For InitialReporter/DisputeCrowdsourcer contracts of non-Forked Markets:
         * Call `DisputeCrowdsourcer.redeem`
         * For InitialReporter contracts of non-Forked Markets: